Media stunned by Putin's latest move on Ukraine

 But pundit Stanislav Belkovskiy, who is often critical of the Kremlin, tells Kommersant that this by no means marks a U-turn in Moscow's policy on Ukraine.
 "This is tactical manoeuvring.
 Putin's stance has not changed.
 He definitely wants to seize control of Ukraine's south-east."

 Pro-Kremlin analyst Konstantin Zatulin agrees that Russia's policy remains the same, but for a different reason.
-"Moscow's priority is stopping the violence whilst determining the future of Ukraine's state system," he tells Vedomosti newspaper."A blow"
+"Moscow's priority is stopping the violence whilst determining the future of Ukraine's state system," he tells Vedomosti newspaper.

 Russian nationalist commentator Aleksandr Dugin says that many pro-Russian activists felt let down by President Putin.
 "This statement made at a meeting between Putin and the OSCE chief made many feel depressed.
 Indeed, it does look like a blow from a certain point of view," Mr Dugin writes.